Written By Samantha Young & Elizabeth Moriarty

 Pregnancy can also affect the microbiome, with research indicating that pregnant women have a relatively homogenous community of Lactobacillus as compared to non-pregnant women.
 Science has also demonstrated that bacterial vaginosis is associated with an increased risk of preterm birth, likely because certain, undesirable vaginal bacteria make their way into the uterus, causing infection.
 Preterm birth is nothing to mess around with, causing one third of all infant deaths; an implication that a healthy vagina might be a case of life or death.

-Let’s talk about what happens to this beautiful dance of the vaginal ecosystem as we age.
+Let’s talk about what happens to the complex choreography of the vaginal ecosystem as we age.
 Over the course of our lives, many women experience a decrease in the production of the precursors for estrogen (androgens), as early as 45 years old.
-Less estrogen can change several things, most notably causing menopause - a less frequent and ultimately complete cessation of the menstrual cycle.
+Less estrogen can change several things, most notably causing menopause - less frequent and ultimately complete cessation of the menstrual cycle.
 This leads to a cascade of other effects, including fewer vaginal secretions.
 Reduced moisture in the vagina (known in medical parlance as postmenopausal vulvovaginitis) means less inherent lubrication, which is uncomfortable for a host of reasons.

 Hormone Replacement Therapy is one treatment approach used by many women - this increases estrogen levels in the body, thereby increasing moisture and glycogen production in the vagina, effectively allowing Lactobacillus to proliferate and lower the pH.
 This can be helpful to many, but adding external sources of hormones to the body can have drastic effects.
-Another strategy is the use of professionally formulated topical skincare to support epithelial tissue and promote cellular turnover, balanced pH and the critical environmental features needed to maintain a friendly vaginal ecosystem.
-Curious’ Q Rejuvenating Serum is purposefully formulated to fight chronological aging and contains organic, high quality ingredients, like Sea Buckthorn, Rosehip, and Evening Primrose oils, designed to hydrate intimate skin, and Pomegranate oil and Gotu Kola extract, that aid in cellular repair.
+Another strategy is the use of expertly formulated topical skincare to support epithelial tissue and promote cellular turnover, balanced pH and the critical features needed to maintain a friendly vaginal ecosystem.

 The delicate interplay of physiology and biochemistry with the intimate ecology of a woman’s body illustrates an evolution of remarkable complexity.
-Many subtle factors are integrated in maintaining intimate wellness and there are many ways to support it in a proactive, conscious way, and keep our lady flora happy.
+Many subtle factors are integrated in maintaining intimate wellness and there are ways to support it in a proactive, conscious way, and keep our lady flora happy.
+Avoiding intimate lubricants, hygiene and skincare products that contain microbiome disrupting antimicrobials and contribute inflammatory, dehydrating, hyper-osmotic features is paramount.
 Understanding the proper function of our bodies empowers us to take control of our own health.
 And, when addressing the sometimes confusing and unruly topic of sexual health, being informed allows us to become more comfortable and confident with our bodies, our relationships and our choices.

 Curious Intimate Skincare collection includes an array of potent medicinal plants that rejuvenate, nourish, and protect intimate tissues in formulas that deeply contemplate the science of a woman’s physiology in tandem with respect for a woman’s sexual needs.
 Designed to support the healthful function of a woman’s intimate biochemistry, our formulations acknowledge the crucial relationship between cellular health and a balanced microbiome.